crhowell3/yggdrasil-os/README.md

 ## 💭 About

-A very, very small but functional operating system.
+A very, very small operating system.

 ## 📕 Documentation